SoundScapeRenderer/ssr/doc/manual/general.rst

 The SoundScape Renderer (SSR) is a software framework for real-time spatial audio reproduction running under GNU/Linux, macOS and possibly some other UNIX variants.
-The MS Windows version is experimental.
+The MS Windows standalone version is experimental.
+The SSR renderers are available as externals for `Pure Data <https://puredata.info/>`_ for all operating systems.
+Refer to :ref:`SSR in Pure Data<ssr_in_pure_data>`.

 The current implementation provides: